 How you know

 Local, state, and federal government websites often end in .gov.
 State of Georgia government websites and email systems use “georgia.gov” or “ga.gov” at the end of the address.
 Before sharing sensitive or personal information, make sure you’re on an official state website.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-Gov. Brian Kemp announced today that Georgia’s September net tax collections totaled roughly $2.16 billion, for a decrease of $81.3 million, or -3.6 percent, compared to September 2019, when net tax collections approached $2.25 billion for the month.
-Year-to-date, net tax revenue collections totaled nearly $6.20 billion during the first quarter, for an increase of $365 million, or 6.3 percent, compared to the same period last year (FY 2020).
+Gov. Brian Kemp announced today that Georgia’s September net tax collections totaled nearly $2.82 billion, for an increase of $655 million, or 30.3 percent, compared to last year when net tax collections totaled $2.16 billion.
+Year-to-date and through the end of one quarter, net tax revenue collections totaled $7.10 billion, for an increase of $903.7 million, or 14.6 percent, compared to FY 2021.

 Today, State Revenue Commissioner Robyn Crittenden announced an innovative leadership team at the Georgia Department of Revenue.
 To streamline services for taxpayers, the Department has re-organized key divisions within the functional areas of Tax Operations, Agency Operations, and Governance & Planning.

 The State of Georgia’s net tax collections in the first month of FY 2022 approached $2.16 billion for an increase of $8.7 million, or 0.4 percent, compared to July 2020 (FY 2021), when net tax collections totaled roughly $2.15 billion.
 Gross tax revenue receipts in July totaled $2.92 billion, for an increase of $187.2 million, or 6.8 percent, over July 2020, when gross tax revenue totaled $2.73 billion.